Have a project in mind?Let’s get in touch!

 Retail is the direct sale of products or services from a business to a customer.
 A retail transaction operates with small quantities of goods meanwhile wholesale refers to purchasing of goods on a bigger scale.
-Retail transactions are not the same as online transactions since goods must be sold from a single point directly to a consumer as their final users.
+Retail transactions are not the same as online transactions.
+And that’s because goods must be sold from a single point directly to a consumer as their final users.

-Smart retail is the application of smart technologies to change in-store experience, provide better customer service, personalize and modernize the retail industry to make it competitive with drastically emerging e-commerce.
+Smart retail is the application of smart technologies to change the in-store experience.
+It provides better customer service, personalizes and modernizes the retail industry to make it competitive with drastically emerging e-commerce.
 Lately retailers have found themselves in a fierce competition against eCommerce companies in an attempt to win their customers back.

 All the major retailers in the US such as Amazon, Best Buy, Walmart and Target continuously improve services on their websites and mobile apps in an effort to earn their consumers loyalty, but it seems like it isn’t enough, consumers demand more from retailers.
-That being stated, retail is a dynamic and highly competitive industry – and no one is guaranteed success.
+Therefore, retail is a dynamic and highly competitive industry – there is no guarantee of success.
 That is where smart technologies are called upon.

 Everything around us is becoming increasingly interconnected through technology.
 IoT devices provide a remarkable opportunity to receive services and connect to information wherever you are.
 Era of connected customers is what we are witnessing nowadays.
-We are connected to our homes and can manage them via IoT smart devices for home, or we are connected to our favourite brand stores receiving notifications for wristbands from them.
+We are connected to our homes and can manage them via IoT smart devices for home.
+If not, then we are connected to our favourite brand stores receiving notifications for wristbands from them.

 Artificial Intelligence can help consumers “try on” things they want to buy.
 It increases the probability of online purchases as people will have a more realistic view over things they pay for.
 IoT (internet of things), AR, VR are those smart technologies retail is relying on.
 AI robots can help with inventory management or can help clients improve in-store experience by providing information on location of the products, prices or sales.